Bill

 Bill Summary

 Elections; candidates and elected officials; address confidentiality.
 Prohibits the custodian of any filing made by a candidate from releasing the address, phone number, or email address of such candidate in response to a request made under the Virginia Freedom of Information Act.
-The bill permits a candidate to provide the unique identifier assigned to him in the voter registration system pursuant to subdivision A 1 of § 24.2-404 in place of his residence address on any candidate filing.
-The State Board is prohibited from requiring candidates to disclose their address or unique identifier on petitions prior to their being filed.
+The bill permits a candidate to provide the unique identifier assigned to him in the voter registration system pursuant to relevant law in place of his residence address on any candidate filing.
+The State Board of Elections is prohibited from requiring candidates to disclose their address or unique identifier on petitions prior to their being filed.
 The bill also adds elected officials to the list of people who may furnish, in addition to their residence street address, a post office box address located within the Commonwealth to be included in lieu of their street address on the lists of registered voters.
 The certificate of election delivered to the winner of an election is required to be accompanied by a notice that the person meets the qualifications for being granted protected voter status along with instructions for updating their voter registration in order to attain such status.
+The bill has a delayed effective date of January 1, 2027.
+This bill is identical to HB 835.

 AI Summary

-This bill aims to enhance the privacy of candidates and elected officials in Virginia by modifying election laws.
-It prohibits election officials from releasing a candidate's address, phone number, or email address under the Virginia Freedom of Information Act, allowing candidates to instead use a unique identifier from the voter registration system on their filings.
-The bill also expands the list of individuals eligible to use a post office box instead of their street address on voter registration lists to include elected officials, in addition to existing categories like law enforcement and those under protective orders.
-Furthermore, it mandates that certificates of election delivered to winners include a notice that they qualify for protected voter status and provide instructions on how to update their registration to obtain it.
-The bill also clarifies that the State Board of Elections cannot require candidates to disclose their address or unique identifier on petitions before they are filed.
+This bill, effective January 1, 2027, aims to enhance the confidentiality of personal information for candidates and elected officials in Virginia.
+It prohibits the release of a candidate's address, phone number, or email address by custodians of filings under the Virginia Freedom of Information Act, unless the candidate provides written consent.
+Candidates will also be allowed to use a unique identifier from the voter registration system instead of their home address on filings.
+The bill also expands the list of individuals who can use a post office box instead of their street address on voter lists to include elected officials, and requires that newly elected officials receive a notice with their certificate of election explaining how to obtain protected voter status.
+Furthermore, the State Board of Elections is prohibited from requiring candidates to disclose their address or unique identifier on petitions before they are filed.

 Committee Categories